kyma-project/lifecycle-manager/docs/contributor/resources/01-kyma.md

 ### **.spec.skipMaintenanceWindows**

-The skipMaintenanceWindows is used to indicate whether the module upgrades that require downtime should bypass the defined Maintenance Windows.
-If it is set to true, the module upgrade will happen as soon as there is a new module version in the Kyma Control Plane.
+Use the **skipMaintenanceWindows** parameter to indicate whether the module upgrades that require downtime should bypass the defined Maintenance Windows.
+If it is set to `true`, the module upgrade will happen as soon as a new module version is released in the Kyma Control Plane.

 ### **.spec.channel** and **.spec.modules[].channel**